"Write What You..."

 Contact Me Now

-I have a couple of blogs I work with to share good news, tips, and resources.
-The Accessible Entrepreneur Blog, which shares tips and resources to help you achieve success faster and easier, with the help of various resources that are accessible to the entrepreneur, whether blind or sighted.
+I write for a couple of blogs, sharing good news, tips, and resources.
+The first is The Accessible Entrepreneur Blog, which shares tips and resources to help you achieve success faster and easier, with the help of various resources that are accessible to the entrepreneur, whether blind or sighted.

 The Accessible Entrepreneur Blog

-The other blog is my Praisayers (Praises & Prayers) blog.
+Another blog is the Praisayers (Praises & Prayers) blog.
 If you consider yourself a Christian, it might benefit you to take a look.
 I simply share scripture and prayers as I feel led to.

 The 'Praises & Prayers' Blog